jlfaucher/executor5/README.md

 The goal of this repository is to apply to ooRexx5 the same changes that were applied to ooRexx4 ([Executor][executor]), except those for m17n (too many impacted files).

+Not yet started, and not sure I will spend time on that goal...

 Miscellaneous notes:

 - [JLF diary][jlf_diary]